eda-di1l/pets/README.md

 # pets
-Pet projects on data science
+Some pet projects on machine learning (kaggle etc.)